-- Q: Who is soliciting my proxy? - A: This solicitation is being made by the Board of Directors on behalf of the Company. - Q: Who bears the cost of this proxy solicitation, and are there any paid solicitors? - A: The Company bears the entire cost of soliciting proxies in the enclosed form.
+Q: Who bears the cost of this proxy solicitation, and are there any paid solicitors?

+A: The Company bears the entire cost of soliciting proxies in the enclosed form.
 We may supplement our solicitation of proxies by mail with telephone, telegraph or personal solicitation by our officers or other regular employees.
 We will not pay any additional compensation to them for these services.
-We have also hired U.S. Stock Transfer Corporation to assist in the distribution of proxy materials and solicitation of votes for a fee of approximately \$1,300, plus estimated out-of-pocket expenses of approximately \$2,000.
+We have also hired Computershare Limited to assist in the distribution of proxy materials and solicitation of votes for a fee of approximately \$2,500, plus estimated out-of-pocket expenses of approximately \$2,000.
 We also reimburse brokerage houses and other custodians, nominees and fiduciaries upon request for their reasonable out-of-pocket expenses for forwarding proxy and solicitation materials to shareholders.